apiato/documentation/_docs/miscellaneous/tasks-scheduling.md

 <a name="Tasks-Scheduling"></a>
 ### Tasks Scheduling

+Tasks Scheduler:

+ * a script executor program, such as "Cron Job".
+(Cron Job is a time-based scripts scheduler in Unix-like computer operating systems).
+ * its role is to schedule the execution of CLI Commands "Artisan Commands", periodically at fixed times, dates, or intervals.
+ * Laravel has a wrapper around the "Cron Job" called the Laravel scheduler.
+This allows the framework to schedule classs like and Artisan Commands, Queued Jobs in addition to  custom Shell Commands, to run later.

-Below is a quick guide for how to schedule some Tasks (Laravel Comamnds, Laravel Jobs or Shell Commands), in order to run at specific intervals or dates.
+Below is a quick guide for how to schedule some scripts execution such as (custom Shell Commands, Laravel Comamnds, Laravel [Jobs](https://laravel.com/docs/5.5/queues), and other classes), in order to run at specific intervals or dates.

 #### Server Setup